XPEHO/YAKI/CONTRIBUTING.md

   - ./feature each feature containt controller, DTO, repository and service of its own folder

 - database is based on PostgreSQL

+- yaki_backend_admin is based on java:

+  - assets content all images we need to run the project and a translate file

+- yaki admin is based on vue.ts.